Talent Acquisition + AI

 Making AI work for recruiting.

-Focused on prompts, workflows, and practical tooling
+Focused on prompts, workflows, and tools.

 Joshua Lollman